dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 `X` becomes `X = B` at the end of step 5 of CSSTV.

-`X = B` is "frozen" since B is known, and the overall solution for `X` is `B`, making the motivating example compile and run without errors.
+`X = B` is "frozen" since B is known, and the overall solution for `X` is `B`, allowing the motivating example compile and run without errors.

-The picture below shows the details of the updated type inference process for the example.
+The picture below shows the details of the updated type inference process in the motivating example.
 The constraints collected during the upwards phase (1) contribute the lower bound `C` (2a) as the input `P` to [Subtype constraint generation][subtype-constraint-generation], and the type parameter bound contributes the upper bound `A<X>` (2b) as the input `Q` to the same algorithm.
 The newly generated constraint (2c) is then added to the set of existing constraints (1).
 Then the solution for the type variable is computed form the updated constraint set (3).

 ```mermaid
 block-beta